tannergaucher/flip-card/README.md

 # Flipcard

-Share Jokes with Friends Haha.
+Share Jokes with Friends on a card that flips.

 ## Installation

 ### App Secret